piapip/microservice/README.md

 # Lesson 9: CORS

-As usual, a problem during dev phase, here's how to handle cors with gorilla.\
+As usual, a problem during dev phase, here's how to handle cors with gorilla.<br />
 import this: "github.com/gorilla/handlers"\
 then this: corsHandler := gorilla_handlers.CORS(gorilla_handlers.AllowedOrigins([]string{"*"}))\
 then in the server handler, change from \